hcwinsemius/RTK_GNSS/Positioning_guideline.md

 - After that, go to UBX-CFG-CFG (Configuration)
   - Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.

+### 4A1A) Base determines its own position
+Quick and dirty.
+Hence, not very accurate.

+- Go to View-Messages view.
+A window opens.
+  - In that window go to UBX-CFG-TMODE3 (Time Mode 3)
+  - Click on Mode and select 1 - Survey in
+  - Type in the minimum observation time of 120 and required Position accuracy of 2.5.
+Lowering this value can be done, but the startup (until RTCM becomes available will take significantly longer.
+Also, this method will never be as accurate as PPP-derived coordinates).
+  - Click on Send.
+- Go to UBX-CFG-CFG (Configuration).
+Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.

+Now the base station is configured to determine its own position.
+Since we still want the raw data, this cannot be done via the USB device.
+Instead we can use UART1 and do the same with jumper cables.

+To activate transmission of raw data over UART1 (jumper cables), open the message view again (View-Messages)
+- Click on UBX-CFG-MSG (Messages)
+  - select the message 02-15 RXM-RAWX and activate it on UART1.
+  - Click on send.
+- Make sure under UBX-CFG-PRT (Ports) and select UART1 as Target.
+Check that the Protocol out contains at least UBX and the Baudrate is set according for your needs (e.g. 115200)
+- After that, go to UBX-CFG-CFG (Configuration)
+- Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.

+### 4A1B) Give the base station more precise coordinates
+If a good position is inserted here, the rover coordinates will be more accurate than selecting the method from 4A1A.

+- Go to View-Messages view.
+A window opens.
+- Go to UBX-CFG-TMODE3 (Time Mode 3)
+- Click on Mode and select 2 - Fixed Mode
+- Insert XYZ coordinates and the accuracy in meters or Lat/Lon/Altitude Position.
+- Click on Send.
+- After that, go to UBX-CFG-CFG (Configuration)
+- Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.

+To check if everything works, investigate if the base station transmits the message 1005 (It contains the base position) by looking at the View-Messages view.
+If under the point RTCM3 the message 1005 is black, then it is set accordingly.
+This is however only possible, if the base station antenna is already in the right place and connected to the device at the moment.

+We also still want the raw data.
+As in step 4A1A, this can only be done via the UART1 interface (jumper cables).

+To activate transmission of raw data over UART1 (jumper cables), open the message view again (View-Messages)
+- Click on UBX-CFG-MSG (Messages)
+  - select the message 02-15 RXM-RAWX and activate it on UART1.
+  - Click on send.
+- Make sure under UBX-CFG-PRT (Ports) that the Protocol out on UART1 contains at least UBX and the Baudrate is set according for your needs (e.g. 115200).
+Click on send.
+- After that, go to UBX-CFG-CFG (Configuration)
+- Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.

 ## 4A2) Post-Processing
 Can be done by using 'only the raw data'.